Lanos Hydraulic Rowing Machine Review

 The arm bars are also designed to bend and pivot smoothly.
 You’ll find you get a surprisingly comfortable, natural-feeling movement.

-Finally, the easy-grip padding on the handles will reduce wrist strain and protect against carpal tunnel syndrome.
-The handles are also sized just right to be easy and comfortable to grip throughout your full range of rowing motion.
+Finally, the easy-grip padding on the handles will reduce wrist strain which should help protect against carpal tunnel syndrome over time.
+The handles are sized to be easy and comfortable to grip throughout the full stroke.

 Storage